Ship24 Order Tracking for Make

 Creates a tracker for each tracking number and records the latest shipment status.

-- Read tracking numbers from Google Sheets
+- Read tracking numbers from Google Sheets.

-- Create Ship24 trackers and retrieve tracking results
+- Create Ship24 trackers and retrieve tracking results.

-- Write the latest status and timestamp back to the sheet
+- Write the latest status and timestamp back to the sheet.

 This template is ideal for smaller lists or workflows where shipment data is refreshed regularly.

-Smart shipment tracker (new + scheduled refresh)
+Smart shipment tracker with new and scheduled refresh

 Automates both new tracker creation and periodic status updates.

-- Search for rows containing tracking numbers
+- Search for rows containing tracking numbers.

 - Route rows into two paths:

-- Update the spreadsheet with the latest tracking data
+- Update the spreadsheet with the latest tracking data.

 This approach avoids unnecessary API calls and ensures active shipments remain up to date.